 No one knows the food in Singapore better than a local.
 Singaporeans are some of the most food-obsessed people in the world so what better way to experience Singapore’s food culture than by going on a food tour?
 I went on a food tour in Singapore and learned about a few interesting Singaporean dishes I had never heard of before.

 It’s fun visiting hawker centres on your own but if you’re pressed for time, then going on a Singapore food tour with a knowledgeable local is one of the best and easiest ways of experiencing the cuisine.
 Check out Get Your Guide for list of food tours in Singapore.

 We haven’t done it in Singapore but taking cooking classes is one of our favorite things to do on trips.
 The way I see it, it’s one of the best ways to learn about an unfamiliar cuisine.
 It’s like looking under the cuisine’s hood.
 If you’d like a more in-depth look at Singaporean cuisine when you visit, then check out Cookly for a list of cooking classes in Singapore.

 It’s funny, the more I explore a country’s cuisine, the more I understand how much more there is to learn.
 We’ve been to Singapore many times but every visit always leaves me wanting for more.

-As fond as we are of Singaporean food, we’ll definitely be back to refine and build upon this guide.
+As fond as we are of Singaporean cuisine, we’ll definitely be back to refine and build upon this Singapore food guide.
 Like Japan and Vietnam, Singapore is one of our favorite countries for food and a place we will never grow tired of.
-It never ceases to amaze how much good food there is to be had in a country as small as Singapore.
+It never ceases to amaze how much good local food there is to be had in a country as small as Singapore.

-If you love Singaporean food and have recommendation on which dishes to look for on our next trip, then please let us know in the comments below.
+If you love Singaporean food and have recommendations on which dishes to try and which hawker centres to visit on our next trip to Singapore, then please let us know in the comments below.
 We’d love to hear from you.

-Thanks for reading and we hope this Singapore food guide leads you to many memorable meals in the Lion City!
+Thanks for reading and we hope this Singapore food guide leads you to many shiok meals in the Lion City!